unita-coin/unita/README.md

 **Additional Market Analysis:** A detailed review of adoption potential, youth demographics, competitor landscape, regulatory context, technology access, behavioral insights, and projected economic benefits for $UNITA in Angola is available in [MARKET_ANALYSIS.md](./MARKET_ANALYSIS.md).

+**Political Context:** Given the historical and political significance of the name UNITA, it is important to clarify that $UNITA is **not affiliated with, endorsed by, or sanctioned by the political party UNITA in Angola**.
+A deeper exploration of political sensitivities and community trust considerations is documented in [POLITICAL.md](./POLITICAL.md).

 ----------

 ## 📄 Disclaimer

 $UNITA is a **community-driven utility token** and is **not endorsed or affiliated with the political party UNITA in Angola**. $UNITA is intended for digital transactions, staking, and community governance purposes only.
+See [POLITICAL.md](./POLITICAL.md) for full clarification.

 ----------